timmullin/elevate/docs-website-src/content/blockers.md

   * cPanel provides support for a myriad of name servers.
 (MyDNS, NSD, BIND, PowerDNS).
 On RHEL 8 based distributions, it is preferred that you always be on PowerDNS.
   * Mitigation: `/scripts/setupnameserver powerdns`
 * **MySQL**
-  * If the version of MySQL/MariaDB installed on the system is not supported on RHEL 8 based distributions, it will need to be upgraded to a version that is.
+  * If the version of MySQL/MariaDB installed on the system is not supported on RHEL 8 based distributions, it **must** be upgraded to a version that is.
 If the MySQL installation is managed by cPanel we will offer to upgrade MySQL automatically to MariaDB 10.6 during elevation.
-Declining the offer to upgrade MySQL will block the elevation.
-If the MySQL installation is managed by CloudLinux, then the upgrade must be performed manually.
-This can be done by running the following command:
-  `/usr/local/cpanel/bin/whmapi1 start_background_mysql_upgrade version=10.6`
-  You will need to wait for the upgrade to be complete before re-running the elevate script.
-Elevation will block if a MySQL upgrade is in progress.
+  * Elevation will block if a MySQL upgrade is in progress.
   * The system **must** not be setup to use a remote database server.
 * Some **EA4 packages** are not supported on AlmaLinux 8.
   * Example: PHP versions 5.4 through 7.1 are available on CentOS 7 but not AlmaLinux 8.
 You would need to remove these packages before upgrading.
 Doing so might impact your system users.
 Proceed with caution.
-* The system **must** be able to control the boot process by changing the GRUB2 configuration (unless using the --no-leapp option).
+* The system **must** be able to control the boot process by changing the GRUB2 configuration.
   * The reason for this is that the leapp framework which performs the upgrade of distribution-provided software needs to be able to run a custom early boot environment (initrd) in order to safely upgrade the distribution.
   * We check for this by seeing whether the kernel the system is currently running is the same version as that which the system believes is the default boot option.
   * We also check that there is a valid GRUB2 config.
-* We block if your machine has multiple network interface cards (NICs) using kernel-names (`ethX`) (unless using --no-leapp).
+* We block if your machine has multiple network interface cards (NICs) using kernel-names (`ethX`).
   * Since `ethX` style names are automatically assigned by the kernel, there is no guarantee that this name will remain the same upon upgrade to a new kernel version tier.
   * The "default" approach in `network-scripts` config files of specifying NICs by `DEVICE` can cause issues due to the above.
   * A more in-depth explanation of *why* this is a problem (and what to do about it) can be found at [freedesktop.org](https://www.freedesktop.org/wiki/Software/systemd/PredictableNetworkInterfaceNames/).
   * One way to prevent these issues is to assign a name you want in the configuration and re-initialize NICs ahead of time.
-* Running the system in a container-like environment is not supported by leapp.
-We block on this condition unless using the --no-leapp option.
+* Running the system in a container-like environment is not supported.
 * If running JetBackup, it **must** be version 5 or greater.
 Earlier versions are not supported.
 * On **CentOS** 7, the system **must not** have Python 3.6 installed; this will interfere with the upgrade.
 On **CloudLinux** this is not an issue.
 * Elevation will block if the sshd config file is absent or cannot be read.
-* These issues with the YUM repositories can ELevate to block:
+* These issues with the YUM repositories can cause ELevate to block:
   * Invalid syntax or use of `\$`.
 That character is interpolated on RHEL 7 based systems, but not on systems that are RHEL 8 based.
   * Any unsupported repositories that have packages installed
   * If YUM is in an unstable state (running `yum makecache` fails).